 In this appeal the burden rests with the appellant, in this case Mr. Mott, to establish an error in the Determination such that I should vary or cancel the Determination.
-I note that in assessing a Director's Determination, the director must show that either he is not a proper director, or that there is some error in the assessment made against him as a director: California Shutter Co. of Canada, BCEST #D 133/99 (Petersen).
-I note that I am not persuaded that Mr. Mott has shown that any of the grounds of appeal raised by Julien Dawson (included with the appeal materials) show any error in the Determination.
+I note that in assessing a director's Determination, the director must show that either he is not a proper director, or that there is some error in the assessment made against him as a director: California Shutter Co. of Canada, BCEST #D 133/99 (Petersen).
 For the purposes of this appeal, it is convenient to deal with each issue, raised by Mr. Mott's counsel, under the sub-headings listed below: